Mark7-dev/esp32_weatherstation/README.md

 - The temperature and humidity values are updated automatically whenever new data is received from the ESP32.

-- You can customize the web interface by modifying the `index.html` file.
+- You can customise the web interface by modifying the `index.html` file.

 ## Author